-- Beta Carotene-Also an antioxidant with the ability to give foods orange or yellow color.
+Also an antioxidant with the ability to give foods orange or yellow color.
 This will be converted into vitamin A when it is in the body.

 How Often Should Your Chickens Eat Tomatoes?

-- To make it clear for you, you must provide your chickens with tomatoes in moderation.
+To make it clear to you, you must provide your chickens with tomatoes in moderation.
 This means you should give them in small quantities and at specific intervals.

-- You must also take into consideration the time of the year when it comes to providing your birds with tomatoes.
+You must also consider the time of the year when providing your birds with tomatoes.
 They will eat more in winter compared to summer.

 Tomato powder supplementation affects the concentrations of lipid peroxidation and yolk carotenoids.
-And this determines the taste of those eggs produced by those hens feeding on tomatoes.
+And this determines the taste of the eggs produced by those hens feeding on tomatoes.

 There are several fruits that you should not give your flock of birds to eat.
-These include avocado, eggplants, apples with seeds, grapes containing seeds, and peanuts.
+These include avocados, eggplants, apples with seeds, grapes containing seeds, and peanuts.